 Insufficient Growth Capital

-Promoting SME resiliency and growth is well recognized contributor to both GDP and to political stability – and many country policies, including those in the MENA region, have been developed to promote economic activity in this sector.
-Yet, access to finance continues to be one of the greatest challenges for the region where nearly 63 percent of the SMEs do not have access to commercial capital.
-The total financing gap for SMEs in MENA is estimated at $210 to $240 billion (of which the formal sector gap is estimated at $160-180 billion).
-A recent World Bank/Union of Arab Banks survey of over 130 MENA banks shows that only 8 percent of lending goes to SMEs across MENA (and even less in GCC countries at 2 percent).
+Promoting SME resiliency and growth is a well-recognized contributor to both GDP and to political stability.
+Many national policies and regulations, including those in the MENA region, have been developed to promote economic activity among this sector.
+Yet, access to finance continues to be one of the greatest challenges for a region where nearly 63 percent of the SMEs lack access to commercial capital.
+The total financing gap for SMEs in MENA is estimated to reside between $210 to $240 billion (of which the formal sector gap is estimated at $160-180 billion).
+A recent World Bank/Union of Arab Banks survey of over 130 MENA banks shows that only 8 percent of lending goes to SMEs across MENA (the figure is even more pronounced in GCC countries, where only 2 percent of lending reaches small businesses).

 Not surprisingly, banking in the region is characterized by conservative lending practices, where credit risk is minimized through the imposition of high collateral requirements.
-Lack of sufficient collateral is the number one reported (by borrowers) obstacle to receive bank commercial funding.
-From the commercial lenders’ perspective, advancing relatively small amounts to widely distributed and undercollateralized borrowers is simply too costly a venture to pursue.
+Lack of sufficient collateral is the number one obstacle (as reported by borrowers) preventing them from receiving commercial bank funding.
+From the commercial lenders’ perspective, promoting relatively small amounts to widely distributed and undercollateralized borrowers is simply too costly a venture to pursue.

-Addressing the long-term structural impediments to regional job creation is a massive challenge charged by political, social and economic considerations that limit the influential effectiveness any single course of action.
-Nevertheless, parsing the problem into smaller bits is an important step, particularly when demonstrable evidence is at hand to support unique interventions.
+Addressing the long-term structural impediments to regional job creation is a massive challenge, made even more difficult by numerous political, social and economic considerations that limit the effectiveness of any single course of action.
+Nevertheless, taking steps to address particular issues remains important, particularly when demonstrable evidence exists to support unique interventions.

 As it relates to overall employment in the region, the significance of the SME sector (also known as Small & Medium Enterprises) cannot be overstated.
-SMEs account for a very high share of private sector employment in MENA, particularly in countries with large informal sectors where they represent about 80% percent of all business (estimated at 19-23 million) contributing 40% of all jobs.
+SMEs account for a very high share of private sector employment in MENA, particularly in countries with large informal sectors where they represent about 80 percent of all businesses (estimated at 19-23 million) and provide some 40 percent of all jobs.
 In the typical non-GCC MENA country, SME businesses (including in the informal sector) are more likely to employ as much as 67 percent of total labor.

-Women are almost three times more likely to be unemployed than men, despite the fact that more young women than men in the Arab world are graduating from universities.
+Women are almost three times more likely to be unemployed than men, despite the fact that there are more females than males graduating from universities in the Arab world.

 Private-sector development is a critical part of the solution.
 Entrepreneurship, access to finance, increasing IT connectivity, and reducing regulatory burdens for small businesses can help fill the jobs gap.

 At an estimated 25%, the youth unemployment rate in the MENA region is almost five times higher than the joblessness rate for older adults.
-In North Africa, youth unemployment is higher than the Arab average: 30% for both sexes and 45% for young women.
+In North Africa, youth unemployment is even more acute: the unemployment rate is 30% for both sexes and 45% for young women.

 In the MENA region, youth unemployment rates have exceeded 25% since 1991.
 By the early 2000s, for every job that was created, four jobseekers entered the labor market.
 High labor force growth, skill mismatches, large public sectors, and high reservation wages have been key factors behind the large and persistent level of youth unemployment.
 (IMF)